General Contact Information

 If you are homeless, temporarily or otherwise, we can help put you in touch with the services you may need, including free meal benefits.
-Please contact Ann-Marie Jordan at 978-281-9816.
+Please contact Amy Kamm at 978-491-6608.

 The schools, in general, benefit from the submission and approval of benefit applications with improved grant funding.
 If you require assistance filling the form out, please let us know.

 Apply for meal benefits online at: Family Portal

 The Gloucester Public Schools provides homeless students and unaccompanied youth all of the educational services for which they are eligible, including education programs for students with disabilities, free school meals, English language services, vocational and technical education, gifted and talented services, special education, preschool, and Title I services.
 Homeless students are entitled to transportation to their school of origin or the school in which they are to be enrolled if required.
 All user fees are waived for students without a permanent place of residence.

 Contact Amy Kamm at 978-491-6608. for more information.

 If your child has medically documented dietary needs, please contact Jeff Parco, Nurse Leader, at 978-281-9838 or by email at firstname.lastname@example.org.